AkagiShigeru/collaboration-maddpg/README.md

 ## Details about the environment

-We consider the environment with one agent for the purpose of this project.
-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
-Hence, the agent should learn to maximize the time in which it keeps its hand at the target location.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+- This yields a single **score** for each episode.

+The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ## How to use the code

-To train a reinforcement agent with this code, you should run:
+To train a reinforcement agent with this MADDPG code, you should run:

 ```
-python cont_control.py train_config.py
+python collaboration.py train_config.py
 ```

 The file `train_config.py` includes reasonable standard settings and configuration parameters.
-The resulting network weights of the trained RL agent will be saved in a file and the training scores are plotted.
+The resulting network weights of the trained RL agent will be saved in files and the training scores are plotted.

 To view a pre-trained agent in action, just change the option *train_model* in the config file to `False` and specify a valid path to a file containing the model weights.
 Afterwards, run the code as given above.